argha-test/FLIGHT-FARE-PREDICTION/README.md

 Flight ticket prices can be something hard to guess, today we might see a price, check out the price of the same flight tomorrow, it will be a different story.
 We might have often heard travellers saying that flight ticket prices are so unpredictable.
 Here you will be provided with prices of flight tickets for various airlines
 ## Installation

-The Code is written in Python 3.8.0 If you don't have Python installed you can find it here.
+The Code is written in Python 3.8.0 If you don't have Python installed you can find it [Here](https://www.python.org/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command

 ```bash
   pip install -r requirements.txt